okanina/customer_segmentation/README.md

 ## Notes on Model Evaluation

-This is a cluster segmentation project that uses labels as artificial labels, **cluster-generated labels** (pseudo-labels from KMeans) to train classification models.
+This is a cluster segmentation project that uses cluster labels as artificial labels, **cluster-generated labels** (pseudo-labels from KMeans) to train Supervised Learning models.
 As a result, high classification accuracy reflects the model’s ability to **replicate cluster boundaries**, rather than predict a natural ground-truth label.

 ---